-Converting Your Home Equity to Cash
+How to Access Your Home Equity

 Life is full of uncertainties.
 You never know what the future holds.
 But having home equity is a valuable hedge against life’s risks.

 Home equity is an asset that you can tap into when you need it.
-Wondering how to use home equity?
+Wondering how to use home equity ?
 It could be used for a medical emergency, pay for upgrades in your home, to fund a business venture, consolidate your debts, or pay off college loans.

 And today, there are a variety of ways you can convert your equity into cash including:

-- A home equity loan – A second mortgage loan leverages the equity accrued in the home as collateral.
+A second mortgage loan leverages the equity accrued in the home as collateral.
 Typically you need to have at least a 15%–20% equity stake to borrow up to 85% of the home’s value.
 In exchange for the loan, you receive a one-time lump sum that needs to be repaid at a fixed interest rate.
 However, there are pros and cons of home equity loans that are important to consider before you go this route.

-- A HELOC – If you have at least 15% home equity and a decent credit score, a home equity line of credit (HELOC) lets you borrow cash against your home’s value and equity.
+Another way to get equity out of your home without refinancing is with a HELOC.
+If you have at least 15% home equity and a decent credit score, a home equity line of credit (HELOC) lets you borrow cash against your home’s value and equity.
 Unlike a home equity loan, a HELOC works more like a revolving line of credit.
 The loan funds are drawn as needed.

-- Cash-out refinance – A cash out refinance is a type of mortgage refinance that typically goes for more than the amount owed.
+A cash out refinance is a type of mortgage refinance that typically goes for more than the amount owed.
 In this case, the borrower withdraws that difference in cash.
 This replaces your current home loan with a larger one, allowing you to withdraw a portion of your home’s equity in one lump sum.
 A cash out refinance is a common route taken by homeowners that want to remodel, especially since the upgrades will very likely increase the home’s value, and thus increase their equity stake.

-Benefits of Tapping into Your Home Equity
+Benefits of Using Your Home Equity

 Depending on your circumstances, using your home equity can be a savvy financial decision for the following reasons:

-- Tax benefits – Current tax laws allow homeowners to deduct the interest on home equity loans or HELOCs if the money is used to then fund home improvements so long as they are used to: “Buy, build or substantially improve the taxpayer’s home that secures the loan.”
+Current tax laws allow homeowners to deduct the interest on home equity loans or HELOCs if the money is used to then fund home improvements so long as they are used to: “Buy, build or substantially improve the taxpayer’s home that secures the loan.”
 That said, there are limits to how much interest can be deducted.

-- Low-interest rates – Compared to a credit card or some other unsecured loan, a secured loan that’s backed by your home will typically have a much lower interest rate.
+Compared to a credit card or some other unsecured loan, a secured loan that’s backed by your home will typically have a much lower interest rate.
 And, in the case of a HELOC, you only pay interest on the money borrowed.

-EasyKnock—Your Way of Accessing Home Equity
+A Sale-Leaseback Program: Your Way of Accessing Home Equity

 So what does equity in a house mean?
 Essentially, equity in a home is one of the most important ways Americans can accrue wealth.
 By investing in a home, you gain access to an asset that accrues value over time.
 And that value can then be leveraged if need be.